-These can be configured via the top-level
+These can be configured using the top-level

 triton object in

-Currently, only resource constraints are specified in this section.
-These are all listed under
+Resource constraints are all listed under

 resources.
 TMS admins

-may specify both the
+can specify the

 limits.maximum values that users

-may request on a per-lease basis.
+can request on a per-lease basis.

-A sample configuration is shown below.
+A sample configuration is:

 triton: resources: default: cpu: 2 gpu: 1 systemMemory: 4Gi sharedMemory: 256Mi limits: minimum: cpu: 1 gpu: 1 systemMemory: 1Gi sharedMemory: 128Mi maximum: cpu: 4 gpu: 2 systemMemory: 8Gi sharedMemory: 512Mi

-The fields in both
+The fields in

-maximum sections are defined as follows.
+maximum sections are defined as follows:

 Each value in the

-maximum section must be at least as large as the
+maximumsection must be at least as large as the

 Each value in the

-minimum section must be smaller than the
+minimumsection must be smaller than the

 4), or a number followed by

-m, which represents milli-CPUs (e.g.
+m, which represents milli-CPUs (for example,

 gpu: The number of whole GPUs assigned to Triton.
-Must be a whole number – GPUs cannot be fractionally assigned.
+Must be a whole number.
+GPUs cannot be fractionally assigned.

 256Mi, and at least